 Pay attention to video analytics to see what’s working and why.

-What videos receive the most likes?
+Which videos receive the most likes?
 Which ones are being shared?
 Are people clicking through to your website after watching your videos, or do they stay on the social media platform?

 Maybe your potential patients prefer short how-to videos, or maybe your particular practice is best suited by longer, more in-depth tutorial videos on things like proper brushing or retainer care.